wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Azure portal free trial.](../media/azure-start-free.png)](../media/azure-start-free.png#lightbox)

 1. The details you entered when you created the new tenant are auto populated on the sign-up page.
 Verify the profile details, and provide the phone number and validate it either using **Text** or **call**.
 Accept the customer agreement and select  **Next**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Azure portal personal details registration.](../media/azure-personal-data.png)](../media/azure-personal-data.png#lightbox)

 1. Enter your credit card details and select **Sign up**.

     > [!NOTE]
     > A credit card is only required to verify your identity.
 You'll not be charged unless you upgrade your subscription.
-You must read the following Microsoft Docs to understand how to avoid charges with your [Azure free account.](//azure/cost-management-billing/manage/avoid-charges-free-account/)
+Read the following articles to understand how to avoid charges with your [Azure free account.](//azure/cost-management-billing/manage/avoid-charges-free-account/)

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Azure portal credit card registration.](../media/azure-credit-card.png)](../media/azure-credit-card.png#lightbox)